fgonzalezd92/oct-java-quarkus-2023/notes.md

 * Inner classes; can access private members of outer class; you can create an instance of inner class only using outer class object;
 * Compiler generates Outer$Inner.class files

+## Day 03

+* interfaces; **implements** keyword to inherit interfaces
+* can have constants; abstract methods; default methods and also static methods
+* record, enum;
+* packages: physical grouping of folders and files
+* by default the access specifier for an entity is package-friendly;
+* java.util: List, Set, Map; java.io, java.nio,java.net, java.sql